 Kariel: Right, I’m a person, not just something taking up space.

 Andrew: Because at your low points you are at your most vulnerable, at your most hopeless, at your most silent.
 You’re not able to choose in those moments because you’ve had that capacity taken away from you, your voice taken away from you.
-But since your rejection of the mission, your lack of consent to it, is the truth of the matter that’s always stuck with you, the “miracles” and “interference” come about to affirm that.
+The “miracles” and “interference” come about to affirm that.
 You’re a person and not an inanimate thing taking up space.
 You are not a commodity, you are not an object, you are a real living person.
 And the ones who try to affirm that you are a thing to be controlled, to be owned, to be possessed and dolled up; that try to take it away from others, have been taught to do that, because they’ve had it taken away their self.

 Andrew: And so that’s what their life becomes: To belittle others to decrease their worth, to invalidate their existence, to silence their voices, to take away their humanity, to contort them into a horrific objectification of their self, to strip them of their inherit value as a person.
 It’s what they’ve been taught, what they’ve been told to do, and what’s happened to them.
 But they cannot take away that which you won’t let them take.
 You cannot be broken without your consent.
 You cannot be silenced without your consent.
 You cannot be invalidated without your consent.
 And as much as they try to convince others of the contrary, that they don’t have consent or permission, that those don’t matter, it won’t work if it isn’t carried out.
 I guess “the abused become the abusers to abuse others into becoming abusers” nutshells that up pretty nicely.
 Could rape culture be reworked as “abuse culture?”